University Recreation Jobs

 • Wilderness First Responder

-• Outdoor industry certifications such as ACA, AMGA, PCIA, AVY with competency and proficiency in the skill area.
+• Outdoor industry certifications such as ACA, AMGA, PCIA, AIARE with competency and proficiency in the skill area.

 • Advanced level skills in multiple types of outdoor recreational activities